Installing Necessary Libraries

 Setting up Llumo API

-This cell securely handles the Llumo API key:
+This cell securely handles the Llumo API key:- It uses

 getpass()